IndiraBiswas/Amazon_Functionality_playwright/README.md

 ### Running test file in UI Mode

-This command will run your tests with [UI Mode](https://playwright.dev/docs/test-ui-mode) for a better developer experience with time travel debugging, watch mode and more.
+This command will run your tests with [UI Mode](https://playwright.dev/docs/test-ui-mode) for a better developer experience with time travel debugging, watch mode, and more.

 ``` npx playwright test --ui```